Ankr-network/ankr-cli/doc/ankr_cli_account.md

     * getbalance query target account balance
         options:
             -a, --address string <requried> the address of the target account --url string <requried> the url of an ankr chain validator
+    * resetpwd reset keystore password.
+        options:
+            -f, --file string   the path where keystore file is located.

 ## examples
 + exportprivatekey